-No exemptions Few exemptions Moderate exemptions Broad exemptions Type 1 100 Points 75 Points 50 Points 0-10 Points Type 2 100 Points 75 Points 50 Points 0 Points
+No Exemptions Few Exemptions Moderate Exemptions Heavy Exemptions Type 1: 100 Points 75 Points 50 Points 0 Points (+10 points) Type 2: 100 Points 75 Points 50 Points 0 Points

-Type 1: Private occupational schools.
-"Except for initial authorizations, the executive director shall accept institutional accreditation by an accrediting agency recognized by the United States Department of Education, in satisfaction of the requirements of this section and section 10a-22d, including the evaluation
+Type 1: Private occupational schools

+"Except for initial authorizations, the executive director shall accept institutional accreditation by an accrediting agency recognized by the United States Department of Education, in satisfaction of the requirements of this section and section 10a-22d, including the evaluation and attendance requirement, unless the executive director finds reasonable cause not to rely upon such accreditation."
+Conn.
+Gen. Stat. § 10a-22b(b)

-Connecticut receives 10 points for private occupational schools because the initial authorization is not exempted due to accreditation by an accrediting agency recognized by the U.S. Department of Education.
+Connecticut receives 10 points for private occupational schools because the initial authorization is not exempted due to accreditation by an accrediting agency recognized by the United States Department of Education.

-Type 2: Degree-granting schools.
+Type 2: Degree-granting schools

 Connecticut provides licensure and accreditation for degree-granting schools in the state and will provide exemptions from state accreditation to schools with regional accreditation in most circumstances.
-(Conn.
-State Agencies §§ 10a-34-4; 10-34-5.)
+Conn.
+State Agencies §§ 10a-34-4; 10-34-5